Disability Services: Guidelines for Documentation

 Recommendation for accommodations, adaptive devices, assistive services, and support services;

 The name and credentials of the diagnosing professional(s).

-All documentation must be provided to the Office of Counseling and Health Services on professional letterhead and contain the dates of assessment, signatures, and titles of the diagnosing professionals.
+All documentation must be provided to the Office of Disability Services on professional letterhead and contain the dates of assessment, signatures, and titles of the diagnosing professionals.
 Prescription pad diagnoses do not qualify as acceptable documentation.
 If documentation is incomplete, students are notified promptly as to what is still needed.